mpiwg-abi/specification-text-draft/Chapter.md

 Link-time constants, while convenient, are not strictly portable.
 *(End of rationale.)*

-All predefined handle constants correspond to integer representations that are not valid addresses.
+All predefined handle constants correspond to integer representations that are unlikely to be valid addresses, and must not be dereferenced.
 Implementations must ensure that the handles they create for the user are never in the range reserved for predefined handle constants.
 The MPI ABI reservers addresses corresponding to the integers 1 to 4095 for predefined constants.

 *Rational:*
 Many operating systems support a "zero page" that corresponds to the above address range, in which case, implementations will not need to do any runtime checking to ensure the above requirement is satisfied.
 *(End of rationale.)*

+All of the constants are specified in the Appendix.

 ## Integer Constants